rotheconrad/F100_Prok_Recombination/README.md

 ![RBM sequence identity vs. genome position](https://github.com/rotheconrad/F100_Prok_Recombination/blob/main/00a_example_figures/g01-g02_A_posline_out.png)

-### Step 06: Investigate recombinant positions between one to many genomes
+### Step 06: Explore one vs. many genome groups of interest

 This script is similar to the 03f script for genome pairs except it looks at one genome compared to many genomes.